bow-swift/bow/README.md

 - `BowBrightFutures`: module to provide an integration with BrightFutures.
 - `BowRx`: module to provide an integration with RxSwift.

+Bow is available using Cocoapods, Carthage and Swift Package Manager.

 ## Contributing

 If you want to contribute to this library, you can check the [Issues](https://github.com/arrow-kt/bow/issues) to see some of the pending task.